blockworks-foundation/mango-explorer-examples/README.md

 A `Wallet` holds the keys to access specific Solana data.
 [This example](ShowWallet.ipynb) shows how to instantiate a wallet from existing data.

+### Wallet Token Balance

+Wallets hold 'SPL' tokens.
+[This example](ShowWalletTokenBalance.ipynb) shows how to fetch the token balance for Wrapped SOL in the current wallet.

 ### Account

 A Mango `Account` holds details of a user's balances and positions.
 [This example](ShowAccount.ipynb) shows you how to access an account and show its details.